top of page

 Search

-Why are toxic relationships so intense?
+codependance and love: Why are "toxic" relationships so intense?

 ... and Why are they able to make us feel sometimes so good and sometimes so bad?